 Being anxious about speaking leads to many costly outcomes.
 The fear associated with presenting in front of others is pervasive and problematic.
-The word “anxiety” comes from the Latin word “angusta,” which translates to “a narrowing corridor that presses down on one passing through.”
+The word “anxiety” comes from the Latin word “Augusta,” which translates to “a narrowing corridor that presses down on one passing through.”
 Thus, anxiety refers to the concern of not making it through something, like a presentation or meeting.
 The anxiety that originates from speaking in front of others is known as communication apprehension.
 This apprehension is both the real-time anxiety associated with actually speaking and the anxiety that comes with just thinking about speaking.
 If you asking for funding and you don't get this funding you get anxious.
-If we can see it as opportunity and like conversation it can minimize this anxiety.
-Visualization can be very helpful, just do deep breath, get a good night sleep, do not hide your nervousness, just play with it.
-Expectation from people is not that you are perfect, fake it till you make it, and make an eye contact.
-Imaging what it would be like if you can be on the stage and you can pitch your idea to angel investors and can connect to these people, if they can see you as more confident?
+If we can see it as an opportunity and like conversation it can minimize this anxiety.
+Visualization can be very helpful, just do a deep breath, get a good night sleep, do not hide your nervousness, just play with it.
+The expectation from people is not that you are perfect, fake it till you make it, and make eye contact.
+Imagining what it would be like if you can be on the stage and you can pitch your idea to angel investors and can connect to these people if they can see you as more confident?

 How to pitch your ideas?
 James Whittaker is ready to teach entrepreneurs to convince people.
-Explaining how to deliver powerful story makes your idea come alive.
+Explaining how to deliver a powerful story makes your idea come alive.
 There are a lot of voices on the web, you cannot be louder, but more important.
 Some people do not know what is the first opening line.
 People will pay attention about 2 minutes, after this the lose it.
 Dream big, try to change the world and do it with stories advice by James.

 Sometimes, even when you know your position, coming up with a thesis can be a difficult task.
 One way to create a thesis statement is to build it piece by piece.
 First, what is your claim or argument?
 Second, how will you prove this claim?
 Finally, why does your claim matter?
-Through (how) , we can see that (what) , which is important because (so what).
+Through (how), we can see that (what), which is important because (so what).
 What, so what, now what?